devennn/devennn.github.io/about.md

 permalink: /about/
 ---

 My first encounter of AI programming was through Computer Vision class(elective course).
-I took the class to challenge myself even though I have 0 experience of programming.
+I took the class to challenge myself even though I have zero experience of programming.
 To my excitement, I passed it!.
 The next semester I took a compulsory programming course called Computer System and Programming Principles which required me to learn C. Also passed it!

 Since then, I become interested in AI, ML and DL.

-3 reasons why I blog.
+Three reasons why I blog.
 - Improve my communications skills.
 Especially on how to share my ideas.
 - To write about something that I found interesting.
-- Well, wise man said, "to really understand something, summarize it".
-So, i write to summarize.
+- Well, wise men said, "to understand something, summarize it".
+So, I write to summarize.

 ### Current Interest
 - Data preprocessing